JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *0.5 hour* Create small script to initialise StateController on start up
  - *1 hour* Moving and modifying save functionality to state controller

-TODO:
-Create survey scene
- - allow user to write answers
- - create templates for questions per test
+### 26 Dec 2021

+ - *4 hours*
+   - Added button to go from survey scene to modular scene and save data
+   - Added button to go from modular scene to survey scene and save data
+   - Save selected shape and rotation data
+   - Solved issue with order of initialisation for StaticController
+   - Made 4D-3D counterpart also randomly rotated with main object

-Create trigger buttons to increment experiment between surveys
+Have trigger buttons to increment experiment between surveys